2 Hearts (film)

-2 Hearts is a 2020 American romantic drama film directed by Lance Hool and starring Jacob Elordi, Adan Canto, Tiera Skovbye and Radha Mitchell.
-It marks Hool's first directorial movie credit since 1999.
+2 Hearts is a 2020 American romantic drama film directed and co-produced by Lance Hool and starring Jacob Elordi, Adan Canto, Tiera Skovbye and Radha Mitchell.
+It marks Hool's first directorial credit since 1999.
 It is based on the true story of Leslie and Jorge Bacardi and Christopher Gregory.

-The film was theatrically released in the United States on October 16, 2020, receiving generally negative reviews from critics.
+The film was theatrically released in the United States by Freestyle Releasing on October 16, 2020, receiving generally negative reviews from critics.

 Plot

-The film claims to be based on a true story.

-Chris, one of the two main characters, is shown standing on a beach watching a yacht, when suddenly we fast forward and see him being wheeled into an operating room.
-Rewinding to an earlier decade, to the story of Jorge, a child playing soccer falls unconscious and then undergoes an operation on his lungs.
+In the early 2010s, Chris, one of the two main characters, is shown standing on a beach watching a yacht, when suddenly we fast forward and see him being wheeled into an operating room.
+Rewinding to the 1950s, to the story of Jorge, a child playing soccer falls unconscious and then undergoes an operation on his lungs.
 The doctor tells his parents that he will probably not live to the age of 20 and should not overexert himself.

-At college, Chris bumps into Samantha (Sam) twice and starts helping her with her "safety buddies" program.
+At college in 2010, Chris bumps into Samantha (Sam) twice and starts helping her with her "safety buddies" program.
 A now 30-year-old Jorge meets Leslie, a flight attendant on his flight.
 He is the son of the Cuban owner of the rum brand Bolivar.
 While spending time with Jorge in Hawaii, Leslie asks him about his cough and scar and he tells her about his condition off-screen.
 Jorge later proposes to Leslie.

-Chris, before taking his driving test, fills out a form at the DMV indicating his willingness to be an organ donor.
+In 2011, Chris, before taking his driving test, fills out a form at the DMV indicating his willingness to be an organ donor.
 He tells Sam that she must go on a date with him if he passes the test, so they have their first date that night.
 Sam meets Chris' family during Easter break.
 Jorge and Leslie get married, without his parents, who disapprove of their son marrying an American woman.

 While hanging out with Sam and his two best friends in the dorm, Chris suddenly falls and loses consciousness, and he is next being wheeled into the operating room as in the opening scene.
 Later, a doctor comes into his room, where Sam and Chris' parents and brother are present.

 When Chris wakes up, he tells Sam he wants to ask her something and we then see their wedding.
 At this point, Chris, the narrator, mentions that years earlier Jorge and Leslie lived a life similar to that of him and Sam but that there were some painful differences.